Fashion is part of daily life.

 - Creating systems that facilitate garment recycling

-A successful circular economy for fashion would have the following characteristics:
+A successful circular economy for fashion would have these characteristics:

 1. High-Quality, Affordable, and Accessible Clothing